Honour Your Needs

 For example, winning a golf game is a very specific outcome.
 The need it fulfills is much more abstract, the need to gain recognition and respect as a sportsman.
 Wanting a rose from your partner is a specific way of knowing that your need to be loved has been met.

-Instead of waiting for others to meet our needs, it is much simpler to try to fulfil them yourself.
-If you need to feel special, you don’t have to wait for your spouse to buy you flowers.
+Instead of waiting for others to meet our needs, try to fulfil them yourself.
+If you need to feel special, don’t wait for your spouse to buy you flowers.
 You could treat yourself to a pedicure or spa and enjoy being pampered by someone else.

 If you need peace and quiet, don’t wait for the kids to decide to behave.
-Wake up an hour earlier and enjoy the tranquillity of the morning before the rest of the world starts its day.
-Then your need will have been met and you can enthusiastically join the kids in their rowdy play later.
+Wake up an hour earlier and enjoy the tranquillity of the morning.
+Once your need is met, you can happily join the kids in their rowdy play later.

-The point is to take responsibility for meeting your own needs.
-This puts you in the driver’s seat and allows you to take control of your life without being at the mercy of other people’s behaviour.
+Taking responsibility for meeting your own needs puts you in the driver’s seat.It allows you to take control of your life without being at the mercy of other people’s behaviour.
 An important consequence is that you also free others from being hostage to your demands.

-If you have a need which requires the co-operation of another person, then you will have to approach that person.
-Instead of demanding that he meet your need as your right, explain the need and give examples of what would satisfy that need.
-Then ask politely for the other person to consider one of those actions.
+If your need requires the co-operation of someone else, like your spouse, ask him to help honour your needs.
+But don’t demand it as a right.
+Instead, explain your need and give examples of what would satisfy that need.
+Then ask him to consider one of those actions.

 The key is to ask without expecting.
-If you convey your need as a demand or expectation, that need is much less likely to be met because most people have a psychological resistance to being told what to do.
-Even if the other person obliges, the action will be performed as an obligation and not a gift, and you may not feel fully satisfied.
-Also, the other person may only act as you demand once or twice, but is unlikely to change his behaviour in the long term.
+If you convey your need as a demand or expectation, that need is much less likely to be met.
+Even if the other person obliges, the action is an obligation and not a gift, and you may not feel fully satisfied.

-When you give the other person freedom to meet or not meet your need, without expectation, the results can vary.
-Sometimes the other person will continue not meeting your needs, in which case you have to try to fulfill those needs yourself.
+When you give the other person freedom to meet or not meet your need, the results can vary.
+Sometimes he will not comply, in which case you have to fulfill those needs yourself.
 In this case, you are no worse off than before.
+And remember that you should reciprocate by honouring the other person’s needs.

-I’ve found personally that merely making my need known to another person is often enough, even without any action on the other person’s part.
+Personally I’ve found that merely making my need known to another person is often enough.
+I feel better even without any action on the other person’s part.
 This is because I have been true to myself by not denying my needs but giving them due recognition.
 The very act of honouring your needs will meet one of your very deepest human needs – the need to know that you matter.